Widdershin/sonic-pi-cli/README.md

 License
 ------

 sonic-pi-cli is released under the MIT license.
-See LICENSE for more details.
+See LICENSE file for more details.

 Todo
 ----